 Best Under $500: Origin OWT-I Wakeboard Tower

 For the most affordable option on the market, consider the Origin OWT-I Wakeboard Tower.
-Despite its comparatively low price-tag, it receives excellent Amazon reviews with users praising it for its quality, its sturdiness and ease of installation (despite the fact that it doesn’t come with instructions).
+Despite its comparatively low price-tag, it doesn't sacrifice on quality, durability and ease of installation (though it doesn’t come with instructions).
 It has a simple universal design and fits all boats with a beam width of 68 to 98 inches.
 Because this is a smaller range than most other wakeboard towers, be sure to double check that the tower is compatible with your boat before purchasing.

 The frame is made from 2.25-inch aircraft grade aluminum tubing and the hardware is made from corrosion-resistant stainless steel.
 A polished finish ensures that the tower looks great out on the water.
 If you want to store your boat in a low clearance garage or collapse the tower ahead of a long-distance trip on the trailer, simply detach the rear legs from the deck mount and pivot the front legs to lower the top section.
 A five-year warranty protects your purchase and affords peace of mind.